Outside the Clinic

 In some states, staff/health care workers are required to give you materials or information that will try to discourage you from having an abortion.
 This is not because they want to do so but because certain states require it as a result of anti-abortion politics.

 Some states also require women to wait a certain amount of time before getting the abortion.
-To find out out if your state requires mandatory waiting periods, see this from the Guttmacher Institute.
+To find out out if your state requires mandatory waiting periods, see this report from the Guttmacher Institute.

 Once you have the information you need and your questions have been answered, you will be asked to sign consent forms.